 General Rundle used the de Beer home as his headquarters.
-Mom Mary Bland’s best friend Joey de Beer greew up here:
+Mom Mary Bland’s best friend Joey de Beer grew up here:

+By the end of 1902 the regiments comprising the 8th Division had departed, and the 4th King’s Royal Rifles, involved in garrisoning blockhouses from January 1902 until the end of the war, departed in June 1904.
 In 1904 a census revealed that there was a white population of 4 345 resident at Harrismith of which the soldiers numbered 1 921.
-By the end of 1902 the regiments comprising the 8th Division had departed, and in the next decade Harrismith was occupied by the 2nd Hampshires, the 2nd Yorkshires, the 4th Royal Garrison, the 3rd Dragoons, the 1st Wiltshires and the 4th King’s Royal Rifles.
-The latter regiment was involved in garrisoning blockhouses from January 1902 until the end of the war and finally departed in June 1904.
+In the next decade, Harrismith was occupied by the 2nd Hampshires, the 2nd Yorkshires, the 4th Royal Garrison, the 3rd Dragoons and the 1st Wiltshires.

-Later: During the Anglo-Boer War (1899-1902), the British occupational forces were active in and around Harrismith until up to or even until their official withdrawal at the outbreak of the First World War (WWI) in 1914 (Breytenbach 1978, Pakenham 1997, Dreyer 2007).
+More copied snippets: Official withdrawal came at the outbreak of the First World War (WWI) in 1914 (Breytenbach 1978, Pakenham 1997, Dreyer 2007).
 The remnants of their camps can still be seen at King’s Hill, Queen’s Hill and 42nd Hill.
 The badges of the 80th Regiment of Foot (Staffordshire Volunteers), the Gloucestershire Regiment and 3rd Dragoon Guards are still recognisable against the hill to the north west of town.
 Regular maintenance by the Harrismith Heritage Foundation, the MOTHS Military Veteran Society and, until their disbandment, the Harrismith Commando, watched over the stone-built and whitewashed badges against the hill (Dreyer 2013).

 Ah!
 So we should probably have asked the MOTHs or the Commando before we went a-painting anyway!